Paulelo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 20-hiago, replaces all letter C and c
 Script 20-hiago, replaces all letter C and c
 Script 21-reverse, reverse its input
+Script 22-users_and_homes, displays all users and their home directories